mscikdf/acegf-ietf-draft/draft-wang-acegf-protocol.md

 This operation is stateless with respect to identity semantics.
 No persistent state other than the updated SA is required, and no protocol- visible identity attributes are modified.

+## Logical Revocation via Authorization Index

+ACE-GF defines *logical revocation* as the ability to render a previously valid Sealed Artifact (SA) unusable without modifying the underlying Root Entropy Value (REV).

+An ACE-GF Identity is defined by the ability to reconstruct the REV.
+Logical revocation invalidates specific authorization states while preserving the identity itself and all derived cryptographic identifiers.

+### Mechanism

+Logical revocation is achieved by updating the Authorization Index (`auth_index`) and re-sealing the same REV:

+1. The current SA is unsealed to reconstruct the REV in volatile memory.
+2. The `auth_index` value is incremented or otherwise updated according to application policy.
+3. The REV is re-sealed under the new `auth_index`, producing a new SA.
+4. The previous SA is discarded or rendered inaccessible.

+Because `auth_index` is cryptographically bound into the sealing key derivation, any SA created under a prior authorization index becomes undecryptable once the active index changes.

+### Properties

+* Logical revocation does not require regeneration of the REV.
+* Logical revocation does not require identifier rotation (e.g., blockchain address changes).
+* Logical revocation does not rely on external revocation infrastructure such as CRLs or OCSP.
+* The effect of logical revocation is immediate and purely cryptographic.

+### Scope and Policy

+This specification defines the cryptographic mechanism required to support logical revocation.
+Policies governing authorization index management, distribution of updated Sealed Artifacts, recovery procedures, and governance models are application-specific and out of scope.

+### Authorization Index Synchronization

+In multi-device or multi-instance deployments, applications are responsible for ensuring that the most recent Sealed Artifact is distributed to all authorized endpoints.
+Implementations SHOULD treat the Sealed Artifact as versioned authorization state and ensure that stale artifacts are replaced when authorization updates occur.

+The ACE-GF protocol does not require global state synchronization and does not define mechanisms for resolving concurrent authorization updates.

 ## Failure Modes and Recovery Considerations